-In accordance with section 5.4.1 (2) of the German Corporate Governance Code, the Supervisory Board has specified the following objectives with respect to its composition and reports on the status of their implementation below:
+In accordance with section 5.4.1 (2) of the German Corporate Governance Code, the Supervisory Board has specified the following objectives with respect to its composition and reports on the status of their implementation below.
+As recommended in the latest version of the German Corporate Governance Code dated May 15, 2012, an objective regarding the number of independent Supervisory Board members has been added.